adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

 Are there more males of females penguins?
+In the whole data set, it was found that there are more male species.
+Using different functions allows for a more specific finding when comparing sex in the data set.
+I was able to group sex by species and island and this was an interesting find.

 ::: {.cell}